December 14, 2012

 The shooter ejected the double-magazine onto the floor of Room 10, inserted a new one from his pocket, and ejected a live round.
 He left Room 10, going back into the hallway.

 At some point during his trips through this hallway, it appears he wanted to be certain that the Glock would work — he knew he would need it soon.
 He drew it from the holster, and fired one shot, into the door frame of Conference Room 9.
 It worked, but the handgun’s legendary kickback, combined with his limp wrist, kept the next round from cycling into the chamber.
 And he would have had to drop the AR-15 to fix the jam — at some point, the sling on his rifle had broken.

 He dropped the Glock back in the holster.
-He did not enter the Conference Room (which still contained the wounded teacher, and several of her colleagues).
+Again, he did not enter the conference room (which still contained the wounded teacher, and several of her colleagues).

 He turned back down the hall, to the third door on his left.
 Room 8.
 Another first grade class.
 He opened the door.
 It was not locked.

 Inside, the two teachers (one of them was a substitute; whether or not she had been made aware of lockdown procedures, or given keys to lock the door, would be a matter of some dispute) had been trying to fit their entire class of students into the bathroom, a space of only 16 square feet.
 And the door’s hinge swung into the bathroom, not out, making the task even more daunting.